GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/02_motor_page.md

   - **Impulses**: 500

 :::{important}
 The "Impulse Check" button prompts the controller to automatically verify the number of encoder impulses.
 To do this, it rotates the motor by one revolution, even if the "enable" signal is not activated.
-Therefore, do not to click this button if the motor cannot rotate freely.
+Therefore, do not click this button if the motor cannot rotate freely.
 :::

 ## Closed Loop